 Imagine adding all those ounces up at the end of the day, or even the end of the week!
 That’s some major milk to add to your stash.
 And I don’t think any momma will be complaining about that.

-How does the Silicone Manual Breast Pump work?
+Silicone Manual Breast Pump work?

 The Silicone Manual Breast Pump doesn’t use any batteries or extra tubing.
 Easy, right?
 The ideal world for every mom!

 You simply squeeze the pump and apply it to one of your breasts (ideally while your baby is nursing on the other side).